Syncfusion® Blazor Scaffolder for Visual Studio Code

 Add a scaffolded item

-Before starting, confirm the Syncfusion Blazor Scaffolder Extension is installed (Extensions -> Manage Extensions -> Installed).
+Before starting, confirm the Syncfusion® Blazor Scaffolder Extension is installed by opening the Extensions view (Ctrl+Shift+X) and searching for it under the Installed tab.
 If not installed, follow the steps in the download and installation help topic.

-1. In Solution Explorer, right-click the project .csproj you want to scaffold and choose Syncfusion® Blazor UI Scaffolder.
+1. In the Explorer panel, right-click the project .csproj file and choose Syncfusion® Blazor UI Scaffolder.

 For Blazor Server: right-click the app project .csproj.